 Hyundai Genesis review

-Hyundai says it will sell just a handful of cars each year, which is just as well as it’s only available with a 3.8-litre V6 petrol engine.
-But if that’s the sort of power you want and you value comfort and refinement over a sporty drive, then the Genesis could well surprise you.
-It's spacious, too, and absolutely loaded with kit, which all go some way to compensate for what initially looks like a steep price.
+But if a big V6-powered petrol luxo-barge is the kind of thing you're after and you value comfort and refinement over a sporty drive, then the Genesis could well surprise you.
+It's spacious and absolutely loaded with kit, which all go some way to compensate for what initially looks like a steep £47,995 price.

 Our pick: 3.8 V6

 If imitation really is the sincerest form of flattery, then Germany’s big three will have been paid a great compliment by the styling of the Genesis.
 For instance, the Hyundai’s front grille and headlamps can be seen as a mish-mash of Mercedes S-Class and Audi, and the rakish profile is pure Audi A7.
 While it’s not the most imaginative design, the Genesis is handsome and well proportioned, plus it’s long and wide, so it looks quite imposing.

 The copycat theme continues inside, where you’ll find a dashboard that bears more than a passing resemblance to the BMW 5 Series’.
 There’s also a centrally mounted infotainment screen and white-ringed dials, plus an almost identical centre console layout.
 Still, there are one or two flourishes that help the Hyundai stand out, including the neat, metal-finish starter button and the classy analogue clock.

 The quality is good, too.
 It can’t quite match the best executive cars for upmarket appeal, but the Genesis’ fit and finish is the best yet for any Hyundai.
 The plastics are all soft touch, the wood trim has a deep gloss finish and the stitching on the leather is neat and consistent.